While it is still the most polluting country in the world, China is moving towards a green revolution.

 There has been a re-urbanization of large cities following this “green” trend.
 Especially in Beijing, where no one has forgotten the 2013’s peak pollution record.
 The authorities have since taken drastic measures.
 Like the introduction of a “lucky draw” for driving licenses granted to the Pekingese to limit road traffic and gas emission.
 So basically, even if they pass their driving test, they are not guaranteed to be able to drive right after.
 A draw is conducted each year to determine the lucky ones.
 They might have to wait several years.
 Once they finally have their driving license, they are only allowed to drive on special days of the week (determined by their license plate number).
 The only way to ensure driving without constraints is to invest in an electric car.
 Sales of cars and electric scooters have therefore increased significantly in China, for the sake of the environment (and that of car sellers).
 An increase of more than 106% growth per year has been evaluated in this sector.

-A new Green Technology take place in China
+A new Green Technology taking place in China

 Beijing, Shenzhen, Nanjing, and many others have also installed electric buses.
 As practical for the environment as it is for reducing heavy traffic in large cities, this initiative is largely supported by the government.
 Electric vehicles should soon be extended to private services (companies, tour operators, etc), and should, therefore, experience a big boom in the coming years.
 However, the question of the short duration of the battery and charging is still a problem.